Firearm Permit Information

 Click here to: View / Print the FID or LTC Application Form

 Return your completed application to the Rochester Police Department with the appropriate payment listed below in the form of a check or money order payable to the "Town of Rochester."
 We do not accept cash and your application will not be accepted without the appropriate payment.
-Application forms may also be picked at the police station at 29 Dexter Lane at any time.
+Application forms may also be picked up at the police station at 29 Dexter Lane at any time.

 Change Of Address Notification For License To Carry Firearms & Firearms Identification Card

 - Use this form to notify the Firearms Record Bureau that your address has changed.

 Firearm Licensing Review Board Petition For Review

 - Use this form to petition the Firearm Licensing Review Board for a review of a misdemeanor conviction.

 - View or print this form.

 Massachusetts Firearm Registration & Transfer System

 The Massachusetts Firearm Registration and Transfer System is used "to report the sale, transfer, inheritance, or loss of the firearms to the Department of Criminal Justice Information Services Firearms Records Bureau (FRB).
 This online system will allow you to report the sale, transfer, inheritance, or loss / theft data electronically to the FRB."